Where should I setup a bank account in Quetzaltenango?

 - What should I pack when moving to Quetzaltenango?

-- What is life like in Quetzaltenango?
+- What are healthcare services like in Quetzaltenango?

 - What are medical services in Quetzaltenango like?